kubevela/kubevela.github.io/docs/case-studies/canary-blue-green.md

 vela addon enable istio
 ```

-Wait for a while and confirm if the status of the cluster plugin is `success`, indicating that it is ready.
+Wait until the status of the cluster plugin is `success`, which indicates it is ready.

 ```shell
 kubectl get initializer -n istio-system istio